Table of Contents

 Cloudy water is one of the most frustrating problems for a pool owner, but it is highly predictable.
 It almost always boils down to one of three culprits: mechanical failure, suspended environmental particles, or a chemical "snowstorm."

-TL;DR: The 3 Reasons Your Pool is Cloudy -
+TL;DR: The 3 Reasons Your Pool is Cloudy

-• Environmental: Microscopic dust/oils require a chemical clarifier to clump together.
+Microscopic dust/oils need a clarifier to clump.

 Culprit 1: Poor Filtration (The Dead Algae Trap)